google/zetasql/docs/functions-and-operators.md

 WITH items AS
   (SELECT
-    "FOO" as item
+    'FOO' as item
   UNION ALL
   SELECT
-    "BAR" as item
+    'BAR' as item
   UNION ALL
   SELECT
-    "BAZ" as item)
+    'BAZ' as item)

 SELECT
   LOWER(item) AS example